 The theme of Finno-Ugric place names on the vast Eurasian space is extremely wide.
 Only the examination of place names of Russian North, devoted mainly Finno-Ugric ones, required from the known Russian scholar forty years of hard work, which results were presented in four volumes (MATVEEV A.K.
 2001 – 2015).
-This article discusses only place names left by the Finno-Ugrians on areas of their primary residence or near them.
+This article discusses only place names left by the Finno-Ugrians on areas of their primary residence (se the map below).

 Place names confirm location of ethno-producing areas which on individual Finno-Ugric languages were arisen on Finno-Ugric space between the Volga and the Don Rivers.
 Some place names on these areas or near them can be interpreted by means just those languages, which original dialect was formed there.
 Also place names can trace the path of resettlement of the Finno-Ugric peoples from their historical homeland to the current place of residence.
 Most of these ways are reflected in the names of settlements, arranged in chains.
 Only thees place names may be considered prehistoric, while place names on the modern areas of the Finno-Ugric peoples can be formed in the later times.
 We will not pay attention on them, it is a subject of other studies.